chraibi/SocialForceModel/README.md

 - Adapt the number of agents `Nb-peds` and click on `Setup`
 - `Move` to start the simulation

 You can change the parameters while the simulation is running.
-However, when the number of agents is changes, you need to `Setup` again.
+However, when the number of agents is changed, you need to `Setup` again.

 ![Scenario](figs/nlogo.png)